The Patent Litigation Law Review: Spain

-If a final injunction is ordered, as already mentioned above, the patent owner is able to obtain the provisional enforcement of the judgment.
+If a final injunction is ordered, the patent owner can obtain provisional enforcement of the judgment.
 This means that any appeal lodged will not have suspensive effect.

-The lucrum cessans consists of the profit not obtained as a result of infringing the patent.
+The lucrum cessans comprises the profit not obtained as a result of infringing the patent.
 For the assessment of the amount of profit not obtained, the claimant of damages is entitled to choose one of the following criteria:

-- a lump sum that includes, at least, the amount the infringing party would have had to pay to the patent holder for a licence, in order to legally use the patent (the 'notional royalty criterion').
-In establishing this amount, special consideration will be given to certain factors, for example: the economic importance of the patented invention, the remaining term of the patent at the time the infringement commenced and the number and type of licences granted at that time; or
+- a lump sum that includes, at least, the amount the infringing party would have had to pay to the patent holder for a licence to legally use the patent (the 'notional royalty criterion').
+In establishing this amount, special consideration will be given to certain factors (e.g., the economic importance of the patented invention, the remaining term of the patent at the time the infringement commenced and the number and type of licences granted at that time); or

 - the loss of profits suffered by the injured party (the patent holder's 'loss of profit criterion'); or